Documentation Index

 Score types

 Score configs define what reviewers score on.
-They are declared in youragentmark.json file under the scores field and persisted to the platform database on agentmark deploy.
+They are declared as JSON in youragentmark.json under the top-level scores field and synced to AgentMark Cloud through the deployment pipeline.
 When creating a queue, you select which score configs to include.

-Score configs must be deployed before you can create a queue.
-Run
+Score configs must be synced to AgentMark Cloud before you can create a queue.
+Push your changes to the connected branch so the deployment pipeline picks up your

-agentmark deploy after adding scores to your agentmark.json.
-Once deployed, score configs are always available in the dashboard — no worker dependency required.
-See Project configuration for the scores schema and Evaluations for adding automated eval functions.- Boolean (pass/fail)
+agentmark.json scores.
+Once synced, score configs are always available in the Dashboard — no worker dependency required.
+See Project configuration for the full scores schema and Evaluations for adding automated eval functions.- Boolean (pass/fail)

 - Numeric (scale)